A Journey Through Time with The World’s Oldest Living Trees

 Alerce Milenario – One of the Oldest Living Trees in Chile

-In the Andes Mountains of Chile, the Alerce Milenario, or “Gran Abuelo,” represents one of the world’s oldest trees.
-With an age of over 5,484 years, this ancient conifer has endured the passage of time.
-However, logging over the centuries has impacted many of these ancient trees, making it difficult to determine how old they can get.
-Still, this great-grandfather tree stands as one of the oldest living trees in the world.
+In the Andes Mountains of Chile, the Alerce Milenario, or “Gran Abuelo,” is one of the world’s oldest living trees.
+At over 5,484 years, this ancient conifer has withstood the test of time.
+However, logging over the centuries has impacted many of these ancient trees, making it difficult to determine their maximum age.
+Nevertheless, this great-grandfather tree stands as one of the oldest living trees in the world.

 Old Tjikko – The Ancient Root System of Sweden’s Oldest Living Tree

-High on Sweden’s Fulufjället Mountain, Old Tjikko represents a Norway spruce whose root system dates back over 9,500 years.
-Despite being damaged in 2023 by heavy snow that broke its top, the tree itself continues to thrive, showing us how resilient nature can be.
+High on Sweden’s Fulufjället Mountain, Old Tjikko is a Norway spruce with a root system dating back over 9,500 years.
+Despite sustaining damage in 2023 from heavy snow that broke its top, the tree continues to thrive, showing us how resilient nature can be.

 Bios Urn Blog: Old Tjikko, a 9,500-year-old Norway spruce, thriving on Sweden’s Fulufjället Mountain.
 Photo by Karl Brodowsky on Wikimedia